Acoustics and Planning

 Why do I Need a BS 8233 Noise Assessment?

 The Local Authority typically requests a BS 8233 assessment when a new residential dwelling is developed.
-This is especially true if the development is located near to rail, road or other urban noise.
-A BS 8233 assessment may also be requested when hotels, schools or healthcare facilities are developed.
+This is especially true if the development is subject to transport noise or is located near rail, road, or other urban or industrial noise.
+A BS 8233 assessment may also be requested when hotels, schools, or healthcare facilities are developed.

-The purpose of a BS 8233 assessment is to ensure that internal noise levels are suitably controlled providing appropriate amenity for the occupants.
+A BS 8233 assessment aims to address acoustic implications and ensure that internal noise and vibration levels are suitably controlled, providing appropriate amenity for the occupants.

 The Local Authority may request a BS 8233 assessment at the pre-application stage, alternatively upon planning permission approval, the project may be subject to a Planning Condition.